bunifelippetti/bunifelippetti/README.md

-- 👋 Hi, I’m @bunifelippetti
+- 👋 Hi, I’m @bunifelippetti, from Brazil.
 - 👀 I’m interested in languages (not only programming ones), MTG and board games, hiking and books.
 - 🌱 I’m currently learning Front-end stuff, Spanish and Italian.
 - 💞️ I’m looking to collaborate on web development.